What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 Scratch brushes

-They are standard sort of wire brushes used to scrape surfaces or remove waste products, scale, or corrosion.
-Toothbrush style brushes have an extended handle with short brush length and short trim length.
+They are the standard sort of wire brushes used to scrape surfaces or remove waste products, scale, or corrosion.
+Toothbrush-style brushes have an extended handle with short brush length and short trim length.

 Welder's brushes